 If you use the alternate-reverse value, the animation will also reverse direction every cycle.
 It will play backwards first, then forwards.

 In the example above, the animation starts at 100px to the right, moves 100px to the left, moves back to 100, and back to the left.
 There’s no resetting so the loop is continuous for two cycles.

 The initial value sets the value of the animation-direction property to its default: normal.

 If the inherit value is specified, the animation-direction property will inherit the value of its parent element.

 CSS Shorthand for animation-direction

-You can also set all animation properties, including animation-direction, at once using the animation shorthand CSS property.
+Using the animation shorthand CSS property, you can also set all animation properties, including animation-direction, at once.
 This will require you to write less code and make your codebase look cleaner overall.
 For example, the animation name, duration, iteration-count, timing, and direction are defined in the same line of code below:

 Using the animation-direction and animation-iteration-count property, you can set the animation to move forwards, backwards, or alternate direction for a specific number of animation cycles — or infinitely.